 Frequently Asked Questions

-1. What is a comprehensive motor insurance policy?
+1. What is a comprehensive motor insurance/takaful policy/certificate?

 2. How can I determine the sum insured for my car?